 13. REQUIRED MAINTENANCE.

-Vonage Business reserves the right to perform repair and maintenance on or upgrade, update or enhance (collectively, the “Maintenance”) its network, infrastructure, website(s), Services and Vonage Business Equipment with or without prior notice or liability to Customer, even if the Maintenance causes a partial or full disruption of the Services; provided, however, and subject to Vonage Business’s business needs, Vonage Business shall use commercially reasonable efforts to perform the Maintenance in a manner so as to avoid unduly interfering with Customer’s use of the Services, including by providing reasonable commercial notice where feasible.
+Vonage Business reserves the right to perform repair and maintenance on or upgrade, update or enhance (collectively, the “Maintenance”) its network, infrastructure, website(s), Services and Vonage Business Equipment pursuant to the applicable terms of the Service Level Agreement even if the Maintenance causes a partial or full disruption of the Services; provided, however, and subject to Vonage Business’s business needs, Vonage Business shall use commercially reasonable efforts to perform the Maintenance in a manner so as to avoid unduly interfering with Customer’s use of the Services, including by providing reasonable commercial notice where feasible.